hamalainenilmari/computer-graphics/assignment2/README.txt

 #
 # Assignment 2: Curves and Surfaces

-Student name:
+Student name: Ilmari Hämäläinen
-Student number:
+Student number: 894931
-Hours spent on requirements (approx.):
+Hours spent on requirements (approx.): 20
 Hours spent on extra credit (approx.):

 # First, some questions about how you worked on this assignment.